MySQLi

+MySQLi is an improved version of the older PHP MySQL driver, offering various benefits.
+The authors of the PHP scripting language recommend using MySQLi when dealing with MySQL server versions 4.1.3 and newer, since it takes advantage of new functionality.

+Technical details

 The PHP code consists of a core, with optional extensions to the core functionality.
 PHP's MySQL-related extensions, such as the MySQLi extension, and the MySQL extension, are implemented using the PHP extension framework.
-An extension typically exposes an API to the PHP developer, to allow its facilities to be used programmatically.
-However, some extensions which use the PHP extension framework do not expose an API to the PHP developer.

-The PDO MySQL driver extension, for example, does not expose an API to the PHP developer, but provides an interface to the PDO layer above it.

-MySQLi is an improved version of the older PHP MySQL driver, offering various benefits.

-The authors of the PHP scripting language recommend using MySQLi when dealing with MySQL server versions 4.1.3 and newer (takes advantage of new functionality).

-Technical details

 The MySQLi extension provides various benefits with respect to its predecessor, the most prominent of which (according to the PHP website) are: